WootingKb/wooting-analog-sdk/docs/BUILD.md

 - [wixtoolset](https://wixtoolset.org/releases/) If you want to build the windows installer for the sdk **[Windows]**

-For tests you will need `cmake`:
+For tests you will need `cmake` if you want to build and include the C test plugin:
 - [cmake](https://cmake.org/download/)
+When running the tests (`cargo test --all-features`) you can include the C test plugin by setting the `WOOTING_BUILD_TEST_PLUGIN=1` environment variable.

 ### How to Build

 When developing an app, you would develop against the `_dist` version and ship it alongside your app.
 The user can independently choose to install the system version.
 The only difference this makes is that the distributed dll can delegate calls to the system dll to get the benefit of bug fixes/patches.
-If they are imcompatible then calls won't be delegated and your app keeps using the packaged distributable dll.
+If they are incompatible then calls won't be delegated and your app keeps using the packaged distributable dll.

 #### Distributed DLL